West Highland Railway: The West Highland Railway proposed

 The establishment of the Crofters' Commission followed this disaster, and social concern at the plight of the West Highland population was not diminished by the failure of the G&NWR scheme.
 In October 1887 public opinion in Fort William begun to be mobilised when the provost N. B. MacKenzie publicly argued for a Glasgow to Fort William line.
 Efforts were made to secure the support of the North British Railway and in February 1888 this was given, provided that the government contributed £300,000 to the scheme.
 The North British guaranteed £150,000 if local subscriptions were inadequate, as well as guaranteeing 4.5% on the shares (by a complicated formula).

 At length the idea of a West Highland Railway was developed.
 This time it would not attempt to reach Inverness, but was to run from Craigendoran, on the North British Railway line to Helensburgh.
 It would run beside the Gare Loch (instead of the southern part of Loch Lomond) to Ardlui, Crianlarich, Rannoch Moor and Loch Treig to Fort William.
 A branch was to continue to Lochailort and the south-west to Roshven, a west coast sea port intended to give access to fishing vessels and island steamers.

 The truncated route passed over the estate of friendly landowners as far as Fort William, but west of that place matters were more feudal, and the Roshven extension was later abandoned in the face of their opposition.

 On 30 January 1889 seven gentlemen, including Robert McAlpine set out to walk from Spean Bridge to Rannoch Lodge, a distance of 40 miles across largely trackless terrain.
 The purpose was to examine the route, and to discuss the route of the line with Sir Robert Menzies.
 In extremely poor weather they set off, wearing city clothes, and a series of misjudgements nearly led to catastrophe for them.
+(Note: McGregor (page 56) refers to this as "a foolhardy expedition".)
 This event was used in the parliamentary hearings for the authorisation of the line to illustrate the remoteness of the proposed route.

 The projections on the earnings of the line were simply based on the receipts of the Callander and Oban line, grossed up for the longer mileage.

 The Highland Railway and the Caledonian Railway both opposed the line in Parliament, to protect their lines to Stromeferry and Oban respectively, but the West Highland Railway Act 1889 (52 & 53 Vict. c. cxxxiv) obtained royal assent on 12 August 1889.
 The Roshven extension was dropped and the authorised line was from Craigendoran to Fort William only.
 Immediately a further bill was prepared for the 1890 session for certain deviations—one on Rannoch Moor was rejected in Parliament—and for an extension to Banavie Pier.
 This bill was enacted as the West Highland Railway Act 1890 (53 & 54 Vict. c. cxviii).